AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/03_rails/0_rails.md

  - Tighten the fasteners while holding the alignment tools in place

 {: .important}
-Take care not to overtighten the linear rail screws
+Take care not to overtighten the linear rail screws.
+Snug is good.
+Blue Loctite may be used here.

  - Remove alignment tools